Dissipative iFIR filters for data-driven design: INTRODUCTION

 One of the central research problems of data-driven control is ensuring closed-loop stability.
 To design stabilizing controllers, most approaches combine a data-based representation of the system with optimization tools, such as linear matrix inequalities (LMI) or sums of squares (SOS).
 For linear time-invariant systems, representative examples include the behavioral approach of \cite{bib:Tesi2020} and informativity \cite{bib:Henk2023}.
 In the nonlinear setting, examples include approaches in the setting of parameter-varying systems \cite{bib:Verhoek2024b} and polynomial interpolation \cite{bib:Guo2022a, bib:Martin2023b}.
 Although the use of LMI / SOS constraints provides an effective approach to address the stability of data-driven controllers in closed loop, solving LMI / SOS formulations may face scalability issues when the dimension of the problem increases.

 In this paper, we propose a data-driven control design method that guarantees \emph{closed-loop stability} and is \emph{scalable} with respect to the length of training data and the complexity of the controller.
-For \emph{closed-loop stability}, we follow the philosophy of dissipativity learning control \cite{bib:Tang2021}, where the estimated dissipativity property of the open-loop plant is taken into account in the control synthesis, to guarantee stability.
-Specifically, we assume that the open-loop dissipativity condition is known (e.g., through estimation tools in \cite{bib:Koch2022,bib:Martin2023c}).
-Then, we tackle the synthesis of the controller by applying virtual reference feedback tuning (VRFT) constrained to compatible dissipativity conditions on the controller.
+For \emph{closed-loop stability}, we follow the philosophy of dissipativity learning control \cite{bib:Tang2021} .
+We consider an uncertain family of plant characterized by a common dissipativity property.
+We assume this property is obtained through estimation tools such as \cite{bib:Koch2022,bib:Martin2023c}.
+We then take into account this property for control synthesis, to guarantee stability.
+We tackle the synthesis of the controller

+by applying virtual reference feedback tuning (VRFT) constrained to compatible dissipativity conditions on the controller.
 The resulting closed loop is guaranteed to be stable, according to passivity or small-gain theorems.

 For \emph{scalability}, we take advantage of the particular structure of iFIR controllers (integrator plus finite impulse response filter) \cite{bib:Wang2024,bib:Formentin2011,bib:vanHeusden2011,bib:Yahagi2022-overfitting}, to derive dissipativity constraints that take the form of a finite number of linear inequalities in the frequency domain.
 We achieve this by first deriving a graphical representation of the dissipativity property of interest.
-Then, this `feasible' region is approximated using polygons and expressed in terms of a finite set of linear inequalities, through sampling.
-The resulting constraints do not depend on the length of training data and scale linearly with the order of the controller.

-Compared to \cite[Sec.
-4.2]{bib:Tang2021}, our approach does not require the iterative solution of nonlinear matrix inequalities.
-The controller is derived in one shot, as the solution of a least-squares problem with linear inequality constraints.
-The proposed synthesis extends \cite{bib:Wang2024} to more general dissipativity properties, including excess/shortage of passivity and gain conditions.
+Then, this `feasible' region is approximated using polygons and expressed in terms of a finite set of linear inequalities, through sampling. {In contrast to other contributions \cite[Sec.
+4.2]{bib:Tang2021}, the resulting constraints do not depend on the length of training data and scale linearly with the order of the controller.} The proposed synthesis also extends \cite{bib:Wang2024} to more general dissipativity properties, including excess/shortage of passivity and gain conditions.
 These make the synthesis more flexible, reducing the conservativeness.
 With the proposed design, the goals of closed-loop stability and closed-loop performance are decoupled; the former is structurally guaranteed via dissipativity and thus not affected by data scarcity or low-quality data.